Getting Started

 You can now create your designs (from simple circuits to fully functioning CPUs) and either simulate them or extract them as Verilog to use them with other tools.

-For inspiration, look when you start Issie under the demos option for eratosthenes demo which consists of an EEP1 CPU running an Eratosthenes Sieve program written in EEP1 assembly language.
+For inspiration, look when you start ISSIE under the demos option for Eratosthenes Sieve demo which consists of an EEP1 CPU running an Eratosthenes Sieve program written in EEP1 assembly language.
+The sieve occupies most of EEP1 RAM and the program takes 200,000 clock cycles to run.